saikrishnatbijil/questdb.io/docs/concept/partitions.md

   feature that will help you craft more efficient queries.
 ---

+[Database partitioning](/glossary/database-partitioning/) is the technique that splits data in a large database into smaller chunks in order to improve the performance and scalability of the database system.

 QuestDB offers the option to partition tables by intervals of time.
 Data for each interval is stored in separate sets of files.